 The state could also examine ways the energy efficiency targets for utilities could be inclusive of other energy efficiency efforts in the state.
 For example, effective, state-led and local program strategies could help to meet the energy savings targets.
 Collaboration among different program administrators, through some joint education, marketing, and program strategies can enable effective program implementation.
-To enable collaboration, the state could set up a coordinating entity similar to the Northeast Energy Efficiency Partnerships (NEEP) that has provided shared administration and marketing for some northeast utility programs such as rebates over the past 15 years.
-15 The entity would not be the sole program administrator, but rather be a way to share information and marketing as needed.
+To enable collaboration, the state could set up a coordinating entity similar to the Northeast Energy Efficiency Partnerships (NEEP) that has provided shared administration and marketing for some northeast utility programs such as rebates over the past 15 years.15 The entity would not be the sole program administrator, but rather be a way to share information and marketing as needed.
 The MEEIA rules have a provision for a mandatory statewide collaborative, which could serve as a starting point for a longer-term coordinating entity.
-And in addition to the best practice programs described in the text box below, utilities can also explore fairly new areas of savings programs to contribute to the targets, such as encouraging adoption and implementation of building energy codes and behavioral programs.
+And in addition to the best practice programs to contribute to the targets, such as encouraging adoption and implementation of building energy codes and behavioral programs.
 Several of these policies and programs are discussed next, and could contribute to meeting the targets depending on how the goals are designed and how the utilities participate.